Kentucky vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 Kentucky Performance Insights

-- The Wildcats' +214 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 90.8 points per game (third in college basketball) while giving up 74.3 per outing (260th in college basketball).
+- The Wildcats' +214 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 90.8 points per game (third in college basketball) while allowing 74.3 per outing (260th in college basketball).

-- Kentucky prevails in the rebound battle by an average of 1.4 boards.
-It is grabbing 38.4 rebounds per game (97th in college basketball) compared to its opponents' 37.0 per contest.
+- Kentucky pulls down 38.4 rebounds per game (97th in college basketball) while conceding 37 per contest to its opponents.
+It outrebounds opponents by 1.4 boards per game.

-- Kentucky has typically won the turnover battle this season, committing 9.1 per game (19th in college basketball action) while forcing 13.7 (65th in college basketball).
+- Kentucky has had fewer turnovers than its opponents this season, committing 9.1 per game (19th in college basketball play) while forcing 13.7 (65th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.